mandag 30. september 2019

 We're Alan's groupies :)

 Of course several Disney fans have wonder if Alan will ever be given the chance to score an entire Disney movie again.
-Still if I'm going to dare to be outspoken, there's been a recurrent rumor regarding Menken's position at the Revival era: That he was dismissed by John Lasseter.
+Still if I'm going to dare to be outspoken, there's was a rumor regarding Menken's position at the Revival era: About him being dismissed by John Lasseter.
 Which could've been a reason why he wasn't given the chance to score a film from his time.
 While Menken is not as prominent at Disney as he used to be, at least we could be glad about him still being at the company.

 One of his quotes about music has been: “Songs are a very familiar vocabulary to people.
 And I’ve always believed that you should be able to understand not only the feeling, but the content of the song.
 By just hearing the music and not even the lyrics.
 What you’re trying to say should be that clear.”
 His main motivation to write a song is to give his audience to something to take away with and to belong to them.
 Which certainly can be said about the way that he's impacted a whole generation.
-Happy 70th Anniversary Alan Menken and may you continue to have many more :)
+Since this entry was meant to celebrate his past 70th Anniversary, there`s nothing left to wish Alan Menken Happy 70th Anniversary and may you continue to have many more :)

 References: